microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/onboard_k8s.md

 # Delete the deployment

-The most straightforward to delete the cluster is via the Azure Portal, just select cluster and delete it.
+The most straightforward way is to delete the cluster is via the Azure Portal, just select cluster and delete it.

 ![](../img/onboard_k8s/06.png)

-If you want to nuke the entire environment, just delete the Azure Resource Group
+If you want to nuke the entire environment, just delete the Azure Resource Group.

 ![](../img/onboard_k8s/07.png)